-Bathrooms - once your timer is set, spray some cleaner in the toilet, basins, bath and shower, leave and move on.
+Bathrooms - once your timer is set, spray some cleaner in the toilet, basins, bath and shower.
+Leave and move on.

 Bedrooms - these will already be clutter free following step one so ten minutes will be plenty of time to give surfaces a wipe, empty the bin, make up bed with clean linen and do a quick hoover.
-My blog Be Our Guest! gives more tips on preparing bedrooms for guests.
+My blog Be Our Guest! gives more tips on preparing rooms for guests.

-Entrance Hall - this will be the first place your guests will see when you open your front door so use the ten minutes to go through coats and shoes, putting away any that you won't be using over the next week.
+Entrance Hall - this will be the first place your guests will see when you open your front door, so use the ten minutes to go through coats and shoes, putting away any that you won't be using over the next week.
 Make sure that there is enough space (and spare hangers if required) for your guests to store their items.
 Give the area a quick dust and hoover.